 The Christian view then, is that the promoters of gender reassignment as treatment for transgenderism are doing no favors either to the public or the transgendered by treating their gender confusion as a right in need of defending, rather than as a mental illness that deserves compassion, understanding, treatment and prevention.

 Take for example people who are “dangerously thin” and who nevertheless look in the mirror and see a fat person.
 Their mental assumption about themselves is not in line with their actual nature, and this constitutes a disorder, which we call anorexia.
-Here we CAN fix the mind in many cases, and no one thinks it’s a good idea to try to fix an anorexic’s body to make them feel thinner.
+Here we believe we can fix the mind in many cases, and no one thinks it’s a good idea to try to fix an anorexic’s body to make them feel thinner.
 It’s probably only because sex is involved with transgendered feelings that we don’t automatically use the exact same reasoning.
 (Unrestricted sexual liberty, after all, is the idol of our times.)

 For those who have had sexual reassignment surgery, most said they were “satisfied” with the operation “but their subsequent psycho-social adjustments were no better than those who didn’t have the surgery.”
 At Hopkins Hospital they just stopped doing sex-reassignment surgery, since producing a ‘satisfied’ but still troubled patient seemed an inadequate reason for surgically amputating normal organs.